NTU-CNAD-Group3/k8s/README.md

 ### Google Cloud

-We use github actions to deploy the services to GKE.
-The deployment process is automated and will be triggered on every push to the `main` branch.
-The deployment process will build the docker images, push them to the GCP artifact registry, and rollout the changes to the GKE cluster.
+We use GKE (Google Kubernetes Engine) as our production environment.
+You should apply all the `.yaml` files in the `prod` folder to the GKE cluster.

 - connect to GCP